sanandak/d3-velan/README.md

 Click on the semblace plot to pick time-velocity pairs to construct a velocity model.
 The `cdp` gather is NMO corrected to that model.

-The saved picks file is a JSON file that is an array of traces.
+The saved picks file is a JSON file that has an array of picks.
 - sufile: file name of the picked data
 - picktime: when the picking was done
 - picks: an array of picks (`{t:..., v:..., a:...}`)